 - Texture: Flaky and crisp pie crust, smooth and buttery sweet potato filling, ultra creamy marshmallow topping.
 There’s unbeatable texture contrast in every single bite.
 I always appreciate sweet potato pie because the filling is denser and more substantial than pumpkin pie.

 - Flavor: There’s a lot of flavors working together in this filling.
 First, you have the naturally flavorful foundation of sweet potatoes.
 On top of this, you’ll taste hints of bourbon, brown sugar, and vanilla, lots of cinnamon, nutmeg, and other warming spices, plus the irresistible toasted marshmallow on top.
-I even used half whole wheat flour in the pie crust to add some wholesome nutty flavor.
-Talk about comfort food– this pie was unbelievable!
+The flavor combination reminds me a lot of these pumpkin cupcakes with marshmallow frosting and my sweet potato casserole.
+For the pie crust, I even used half whole wheat flour to add some wholesome nutty flavor.
+Talk about comfort food—this pie was unbelievable!
 See my recipe note if you want to try it that way too.

 - Ease: Intermediate.
 For the common baker, homemade pies aren’t the easiest.
 However if you take your time, read through the recipe before beginning, and use this blog post as your guide, you’re on track for sweet potato pie success.